ThomasQuinnKelly/bip-reference-person/docs/application-gateway-management.md

 They provide a lightweight gateway for you and you add the features that you need; either provided by Kong, the community or self-written.
 It's all possible!

+## Kong JWT Plugin
+Verify requests containing HS256 or RS256 signed JSON Web Tokens (as specified in RFC 7519).
+Each of your Consumers will have JWT credentials (public and secret keys) which must be used to sign their JWTs.
+A token can then be passed through:

+- a query string parameter,
+- a cookie,
+- or the Authorization header.

+Kong will either proxy the request to your upstream services if the token’s signature is verified, or discard the request if not.
+Kong can also perform verifications on some of the registered claims of RFC 7519 (exp and nbf).
+Review the docker compose file to see how this plugin is configured for BIP reference person end points.

 ## Kong JWT Signer

 The Kong JWT Signer plugin makes it possible to verify and (re-)sign one or two tokens in a request, that the plugin refers as access token and channel token.
 The plugin supports both opaque tokens (via introspection) and signed JWT tokens (JWS tokens via signature verification). access_token and channel_token are names of the tokens and they can be any valid verifiable tokens.
 E.g. two access tokens (one given to end user and one given to client application).